sztrzask/maklipsa.github.io/_posts/2019-07-22-Modeling-version-and-temporary-state-in-noSQL-databases.md

 - `v0` - the `Version = 0` row.
 - `newRow` - our new row.

-Why does it work?
+#### Why does it work?

 `IF v0.CurrentVersion = newRow.CurrentVersion` is a command pre-check mentioned before.
-If this statement is false the operation will fail.
+If this statement is false, the operation will fail.
 What it gives us, and why do we have it?
 We are comparing the `CurrentVersion` of the current state of the record with the `CurrentVersion` of our row when we started editing.